Thermal Comfort - Introduction to SOLWEIG¶

 |Environmental parameters||e.g. albedos and emissivites of surrounding urban fabrics||R||O||Set in the interface of the model.|

 Meterological input data should be in UMEP format.
 You can use the Meterological Preprocessor to prepare your input data.
-There is also a possibility to use a single point in time in the plugin.
+It is also possible use the plugin for a single point in time.

 - Air temperature (°C)